Investment Portfolio Rebalancing : Passive vs. Active [Video]

+Today I want to explain the importance of investment portfolio rebalancing.
 One of the most important parts of investing your money for long-term goals such as retirement is to make sure you are rebalancing your portfolio often.
-This is so they are on track and you are not taking on too much risk or too little risk with your investments.
+This is so your portfolio is on track and you are not taking on too much risk or too little risk with your investments.

 70% Invested In Stocks